 The activities discussed in this work plan are part of a larger effort to install new monitor wells and data loggers at the Gunnison, Rifle, and Grand Junction sites.
 The same drilling contractor will be used at all three Colorado sites.
 To minimize mobilization fees, the drilling contractor, upon completion of well installation procedures, will move directly to the next site.
-The drilling schedule for the Rifle sites will depend on completion of drilling operations at the Gunnison site.
+The drilling schedule for the Grand Junction site will depend on completion of drilling operations at the Rifle sites.